Schoenoplectus acutus: Distribution and habitat

 It is native to freshwater marshes all over North America.
+It is especially common in wetlands in California.

+Tules once lined the shores of Tulare Lake in California, formerly the largest freshwater lake in the western United States, which disappeared due to agricultural development in the early 20th century.

 Ecology

 Tules at shorelines play an important ecological role, helping to buffer against wind and water forces, thereby allowing the establishment of other types of plants and reducing erosion.
 Tules are sometimes cleared from waterways using herbicides.
 When erosion occurs, tule rhizomes are replanted in strategic areas.

 Uses

 Flour can be made by peeling and cutting up the older roots, crushing and boiling them, removing any fiber, and drying.
 The seeds can also be ground and mixed with the root flour.

 Dyed and woven, tules are used to make baskets, bowls, mats, hats, clothing, duck decoys, and even boats by Native American groups.
 Before the Salish got horses for bison hunting, they lived in tents covered with sewn mats of tule.
 At least two tribes, the Wanapum and the Pomo people, constructed tule houses as recently as the 1950s and still do for special occasions.
 Bay Miwok, Coast Miwok, and Ohlone peoples used the tule in the manufacture of canoes or balsas, for transportation across the San Francisco Bay and using the marine and wetland resources.
 Northern groups of Chumash used the tule in the manufacture of canoes rather than the sewn-plank tomol usually used by Chumash and used them to gather marine harvests.

 The Paiutes named a neighboring tribe the Si-Te-Cah in their language, meaning tule eaters.
 The young sprouts and shoots can be eaten raw and the rhizomes and unripe flower heads can be boiled as vegetables.